DasarathanSampath/thedatatalks.in/src/education/bernoulli-distribution-binomial-trials.md

 Standard deviation = σ = √(p(1-p)) = √(pq)

-If the event is iid (independent identical distribution) then
+When the event is iid (identical independent distribution), then.

 (**iid**: all samples are mutually independent & all samples will have the same probability distribution)